oxidecomputer/progenitor/README.md

 changes (when its mtime is updated).

 If you derive `schemars::JsonSchema` on generated types (see `derives = [ ...
-]` in the macro example above), depend on `schemars` yourself and enable the matching feature for each formatted type that appears in your spec, so the `JsonSchema` impls for those types are available:
+]` in the macro example above), add a dependency on `schemars` and enable the necessary features for each formatted type that appears in your spec.
+For example:

 ```toml
 [dependencies]